ncatlab/nlab-content/pages/5/5/5/6/26555/content.md

 $$
 \end{definition}

-Very little changes if we allow zero-dimensional Hilbert spaces in this definition, which is mathematically more natural but less intuitive.
+Very little changes if we allow zero-dimensional Hilbert spaces in this definition; doing so is mathematically more natural but less intuitive.
+The elements of $\mathrm{At}(X)$ are called the atoms of $X$.

 \begin{definition}
 \label{BasicOperations}